 Are you trying to decide what to do this summer that will make your law school application stand out?
 Consider these ideas:

-2. Take a job that you are passionate about.
-Have you always considered being a journalist or filmmaker?
+Intern at a law office if the opportunity arises.
+Not necessarily because you NEED to but because it is helpful to see if you are in fact passionate about the law.
+That said, do you love journalism or filmmaking?
 Try getting a job that fascinates you.
 Law schools look for people with initiative who are willing to try new things.

-The conclusion is that there’s no one job you should pursue for law school.
-Certainly, a law-related internship or job will enhance your application, but you can also look for a part-time job or volunteer opportunity during the school year.
+The conclusion is that there’s no perfect job or secret formula for law school preparation.
+Certainly, a law-related internship or job could enhance your application, but you can also look for a part-time job or volunteer opportunity during the school year.